-You don’t have to be in Maine to live out your lobster roll dreams, though.
+You don’t have to be in Maine to live out your lobster roll dreams.
 Buy a few checkered paper plates, melt some butter or break out the tartar sauce (pronounced “TAHTAH” north of New York State) and you’re golden.
-Besides, lobster prices are at record lows this year.
 Here are a few ways to eat your heart out like a Mainer.
 The primary rule?
 Keep it simple, silly.

 Sure, you’ll want a cup of clam chowder (“chowdah”), but that’s not all you’ll crave.
 In the absence of steamers or whole belly clams, which you should try on your next New England trip, serve steamed clams as an appetizer.
 They’re as easy as mussels, and decked out with tarragon and fennel, they’re a delightful start to your meal.